jech2/2020_GCT634/hw1/readme.md

 If the run is successful (it takes some time), you will see that the "spec" and "codebook" folder is generated and it contains the extracted features:

 ### Feature summary
-For summarizing features, mean, max and min pooling in time domain are conducted, making each audio data as 3 * FEATURE_DIM + K dimensional vector.
+For summarizing features, mean, max and min pooling in time domain are conducted, making each audio data as (3*FEATURE_DIM+K)-dimensional vector.

 When run train_test.py, sum_feature() of feature_summary.py is called.
-After that, all data are concatenated in dim=1, making input shape as (3 * FEATURE_DIM + K, 1000), and used as an input of X.
+After that, all data are concatenated in dim=1, making input shape as (3*FEATURE_DIM+K, 1000), and used as an input of X.

 ### Train and Test
 Finally, to test and train the best model: